Health insurance in Arkansas

 Arkansas is arguably among the nation’s ACA success stories.

 According to U.S. Census data, Arkansas had an uninsured rate of 16 percent in 2013.
-That number fell to 7.9 by 2016, which was more than a 50 percent reduction—although it increased to 8.2 percent by 2018 (nationwide, the uninsured rate has inched upward under the Trump administration).
-Enrollment in qualified health plans (QHPs), qualifications for Medicaid or the Children’s Health Insurance Program (CHIP) under existing eligibility requirements, and Medicaid/CHIP qualifications under expanded eligibility rules all contributed to the drop.
+That number fell to 7.9 by 2016, which was more than a 50 percent reduction—although it increased to 8.2 percent by 2018 and to 9.1 percent by 2019 (nationwide, the uninsured rate inched upward under the Trump administration).
+Enrollment in qualified health plans (QHPs), qualifications for Medicaid or the Children’s Health Insurance Program (CHIP) under existing eligibility requirements, and Medicaid/CHIP qualifications under expanded eligibility rules all contributed to the drop in the uninsured rate from where it was in 2013.

 A big part of Arkansas’ success in reducing the uninsured rate is due to the state’s expansion of Medicaid.
-As of May 2020, there were nearly 262,000 people enrolled in Arkansas Works (the state’s expansion program), and total Medicaid enrollment in the state was up about 44 percent from where it had been prior to expansion.
+As of June 2020, there were more than 277,000 people enrolled in Arkansas Works (the state’s expansion program), and as of September 2020, total Medicaid enrollment in the state was up about 53 percent from where it had been prior to expansion.

 But it’s noteworthy that enrollment had been even higher in 2018; as of January 2018, there were about 285,000 people enrolled in Arkansas Works, and Medicaid enrollment in the state was up about 54 percent over what it had been in 2013.
 Arkansas obtained permission in March 2018 to implement a work requirement for Arkansas Works, effective in June 2018, which resulted in thousands of people losing their coverage before a judge overturned the work requirement in early 2019.